strawbees/learning-platform-gatsby/content/explorations/roller-coaster-habits-of-learning.md

 Learning from how other peers would solve your problems, or how they think about an issue, is sometimes the best and only way to move forward.

-**Emerging**: Recognizes the need for individuals to work effectively and appropriately in groups
+**Emerging**: Recognizes the need for individuals to work effectively and appropriately in groups.

-**Proficient**: Works interdependently and manages relationships and roles in pairs or groups
+**Proficient**: Works interdependently and manages relationships and roles in pairs or groups.

 ## Growth Mindset

 Everytime the ball falls off the track is an opportunity to learn a new way to prevent that from happening.
 Changing your perspective from failing to growing is an important step towards success.

-**Emerging**: Recognizes that new learning can be challenging and can identify mistakes
+**Emerging**: Recognizes that new learning can be challenging and can identify mistakes.

 **Proficient**: Demonstrates that new learning can be challenging and can accept feedback appropriately.
-Identifies mistakes and new learning experiences as potential growth opportunities
+Identifies mistakes and new learning experiences as potential growth opportunities.

 ## Precision

-Making a marble run out of Strawbees, even though sometimes it might look like, is not a lucky game.
-Being able to repeatedly succeed and keep a constant time to complete the track is what this is all about.
+Making a marble run out of Strawbees is not a lucky game, even if sometimes it looks like.
+Students are expected to be able to repeatedly succeed and keep a consistent time to complete the track.

-**Emerging**: Recognizes the importance of products that are planned, edited, and completed with care
+**Emerging**: Recognizes the importance of a track that is planned, edited, and completed with care.

-**Proficient**: Creates products that are planned, edited, and completed with minimal errors
+**Proficient**: Creates a track that is planned, edited, and completed with minimal errors.

 <section component="gallery">